RobRendell/gTove/README.md

     grid scale and offset for maps or crop frame for miniatures.
 * "Confirm Movement" mode added - draw arrows from mini starting points to where they are now, and the distance in grid squares travelled, until the move is confirmed or cancelled from the mini menu.
+* Make newly added maps revealed by default if they have a grid (because they'll be covered by Fog of War).

 ## Plans/TODO

+* Support players dropping maps and minis onto the tabletop?
 * Tabletop options for how to measure distance: actual (round up/down/off), diagonals cost 1, every second diagonal costs 2
 * Prevent adding bundle contents to bundles of your own?
 If it's allowed, need to handle the fact that (because of the